 Flights from Bangkok to Krabi

 Due to the distance between the two cities, Bangkok to Krabi flights seems like the most sensible option and you shouldn’t have any difficulty finding them; several domestic airlines have regular schedules operating between the two locations each day.
-Airlines covering the route include, Bangkok Airways, Thai Airways, Thai Lion Air and Nok Air.
+Airlines covering the route include, Air Asia, Bangkok Airways, Thai Airways, Thai Lion Air and Nok Air.
 The average cost of a one-way ticket is 2,500 baht but there are often cheap flights to be had for as little as 1,700 baht.
 The flight time from Bangkok to Krabi is on average 1 hour and 30 minutes.
 You need to check in for your flight at least 1 hour before take-off and most check in desks close 40 minutes prior to take-off.
 It’s important to note that at peak travel times it can take up to two hours to reach Bangkok’s Suvarnabhumi Airport from riverside Bangkok hotels, so you need to allow yourself plenty of time to catch your flight.

 Air Asia with most flights per day use the old airport Don Muang International Airport.
 Nok Air and Thai Lion Air are also using Don Muang International Airport.

 Easiest way to get to Don Muang Airport is by taxi.
 It cost around 250-300 THB.
 It is about 23 KM from city center and takes about 30-60 min.

 There is also a convenient bus A1 from skytrain station (BTS) Mo Chit to Don Muang Airport and Don Muang to BTS Mo Chit.
 It operates Air conditioned buses running between 8.30 am and 23.30.
 Pay by cash 30 THB on the bus.
 The ride take 30-45 min usually.
 Bus A2 take you a bit further to Victory Monument and a few other BTS-station stops on the way.